Plans & PricingSignup for Free

 Also track the timing of any marketing, sales or PR activities, and the details of these events.
 This data will help you track behaviors over time and assist in forecasting and decision-making.

 An example of a project management dashboard made with ClicData.
-Click on the screenshot to interact with it!
+Click here to have more information about this dashboard.

 Engage with real people